IbadAhmad80/BuzzFeed/README.md

-# Designed with Vanilla CSS only
+# Designed with Vanilla CSS
+# Pages with uoploaded folders work only